Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

    - VPC: Choose the VPC where your WordPress application is running.
    - Subnet group: Select a subnet group that includes subnets in different Availability Zones.
    - Public access: Set to `No` for enhanced security.
-   - VPC security groups: Choose or create a security group that allows access from your WordPress instances.
+   - VPC security groups: Choose the same security group with the instance you created that allows access from your WordPress instances.
+     ```
+   - Example:
+   - Type: `MySQL/Aurora`.
+   - Protocol: `TCP`.
+   - Port range: `3306`.
+     ```
    - Availability Zone: Choose `No preference` for high availability.

 6. **Database Options:**